Team

 2023-2024 Fenisha Sha, MSc, Head of India operations/Genetics specialist - Infusion 51a

-2023-2025 Kaiyao Li, MSc, North Eastern University, currently PhD student
+2023-2025 Kaiyao Li, MSc, current PhD student at Northeastern University

 2024-2025 Anna Moustaid, MSc, Research Engineer at INSERM, Paris, France